 I’ve met people, lovers, and friends, who started to freak out the minute the dating relationship moved into the 2nd month.
-One woman, who flat out bolted told me later, “It’s just what I do.
+One woman, who flat-out bolted told me later, “It’s just what I do.
 I leave when things get serious.”
-She also said, “You’re just to big for me.
+She also said, “You’re just too big for me.
 You need more attention than anyone I’ve ever met.
 And I can’t fulfill what you’re looking for.”
 Hmm.
 Okay.

 How Do We Hold the Center?

 In the last six years or so, I’ve been a bit of a nomad.
 When I was forced to sell my home, I went on a different journey.
 One of losing everything.
 Twice.
 And picking my tired ass back up and doing it again.
 And I’ve cohabitated with all three of my last girlfriends.
 Why the hurry to move in together?

 Am I needy and wounded?
 Has my loss of housing, several times, made me a bit more anxious?
 What’s my need to establish residence with my partner?
 I’m not sure this is the best approach.
 But, before I had my own place again, I was probably jumping ahead trying to heal something inside me that was feeling hollow or broken.

 Today, I’m not broken.
 As I’ve been establishing my own residence again, now as a single adult I am realizing the benefits of a lot of time alone.
 I have got a lot of projects I’d like to put time towards.
 ONE of the major projects in my life is cultivating a healthy relationship.
 It’s only one of the many facets of my plan.

 Do I need or want to be in a relationship?
 Do I have to be in “the relationship of my life” in order to be happy?
 What’s my push to accelerate things in the past?
 And… If I don’t have that urgency anymore, how might I date or relate differently?
 What’s my priority now?